anuragtb/pdfcpu/encrypt/perm_add.md

 <br>

 ## Examples

+Basically you have to provide any non empty password in order to change permissions.

 For a document encrypted with just the *owner password* you have to provide `opw` to change the permissions: